 Suppose you are looking for a particular plant population at a precise location that was recorded in a previous year.
 If you do not find it, you could enter a record for that plant at that location and specify the management status as searched for but not found.

-If the population is being treated, you can specify the management status as under management / treatment.
-If the treatment is successful, you can specify the management status as extirpated.
+If the population is being treated, specify the management status as managed.
+If you check later and find that the treatment was successful, you can enter a new assessment and specify the management status as extirpated.